 All children should be a review of ophthalmology in infant age, although the parents have not noticed anything abnormal.
 Children are not able to say if they see well or not, and the revision can prevent vision loss, that if detected in adulthood would be irreversible.
 The first ophthalmological examination in a child who has […]

-It is a refractive defect in which the image is focused behind the retina, and the vision is blurred.
-The cause may be in the eyeball or that the optical power of the cornea and the lens is less than the necessary.
-There is a certain hereditary component.
-The majority of children are hyperopic at birth […]
+What is hyperopia?
+Hyperopia, hypermetropia or farsightedness in childhood appears as a refractive defect whereby the image is focused behind the retina, and vision is blurred.
+The cause may be in the eyeball or it may be because the optical power of the cornea and lens is less than necessary.
+There is also a certain […]

 A study presented by VIP-HIP (Vision In Pre-schoolers – Hyperopia In Pre-schoolers) group at the Association for Research in Vision and Ophthalmology Meeting in Florida (USA) proved that hyperopic children aged between 4 and 5 years old show lower performance in terms of preschool literacy.
 The cross-sectional study examined 492 children attending preschool or kindergarten […]